 Share the Awe

-Not only does awe boost our health, but awe also makes us more likely to be more kind and generous to others.
+Not only does awe boost our health, but it also makes us more likely to be kind and generous to others.

-So this year, insist on experiencing more awe every day.
-Actively seek out what gives you goose bumps.
+This year, insist on experiencing more awe every day.
+Actively seek out whatever gives you goosebumps.

 Did you feel inspired or learn something from this article?
 If so, please share it with others on your favorite social channel below!
 Thank you.